Camping Tent Poles

 Some tent systems require that you thread the pole through a long sleeve.

-tent pole in sleeve
+A tent pole in an external sleeve supporting a tent

 This can be a frustrating procedure - especially if there are many poles and many sleeves.

-large tent with many poles in sleeves
+A large tent with many poles in sleeves

 Unless you are extremely careful, the pole tends to get snagged on the sleeve.